2026 TMDSAS Activities Section Guide

 The TMDSAS application for Texas medical schools opens for submissions at the beginning of May.
 Schools begin accepting applications around the middle of June, which means you have just over a month to complete and fine-tune your application.

-Rolling admissions degrade your odds of acceptance the later you submit, so do all that you can to plan ahead and submit your application as soon as possible.
+Rolling admissions diminish your odds of acceptance the later you submit, so do all that you can to plan ahead and submit your application as soon as possible.
 While the technical deadline for primary applications is later in the year, it is critical that you submit your application as close as possible to the opening date.

 The timeline below shows both possible and ideal schedules.